-As in patient care, it is a task that requires constant assessment, support, and coordination to help patients pursue the goal of quality living.
+Such care requires constant assessment and re-evaluation as advanced disease progresses; with the goal of symptom management and quality of life always being primary.
 This coordinated approach allows patients to continue their lives at home whenever possible.

 Unique to Connecticut Hospice, our 53 bed inpatient facility is available to all our home care patients, and new patients referred by families or our community partners.
 This facility, a licensed hospital, extends 24/7 expert level symptom management, including infused pain medications and rapid dose adjustment to those whose symptoms cannot be managed at home, and also offers medical treatment such as IV fluids and antibiotics to those no longer wishing routine hospitalization, but still seeking medical care, in a beautiful setting where quality of life comes first.